arungudelli/angularjswiki/content/en/httpclient/get.md

 }
 ```
-Finally In user component HTML file, display the user names using *ngFor.
+Finally In user component HTML file, display the user names using `*ngFor`.

 ```
 <li *ngFor="let user of users">